adriaciurana/adriaciurana-udacity-project-2/README.md

 ### Introduction

 In this project it is proposed to use an autonomous agent for use our arm to follow an sphere.
 A difference of A2C Actor-Critic, this problem has an continuous state and actions.
-For this reason is a better approach use **Continous Actor-Critic** family like: DDPG.
+For this reason is a better approach use **Continuous Actor-Critic** family like: DDPG.

 ![Reacher Project](doc/reacher.png)